Brussels, Belgium

 When we asked expats and global nomads about their social experiences in Brussels, they replied:

 "Expats, retirees, and digital nomads living in Brussels, typically enjoy a vibrant and diverse social life.
 They often connect with fellow expats and locals through various social events, language exchange programs, and cultural activities.
 Many join clubs, associations, or sports teams to meet new people and engage in shared interests.
 They also frequent popular bars, cafes, and restaurants, where they can socialize and network with others.
 Additionally, they may attend international events, festivals, and exhibitions that showcase the multicultural atmosphere of Brussels.
-Overall, expats, retirees, and digital nomads in Brussels have ample opportunities to build a fulfilling social life and immerse themselves in the local culture," said one expat.
+Overall, expats, retirees, and digital nomads in Brussels have ample opportunities to build a fulfilling social life and immerse themselves in the local culture," commented one expat living in Brussels, Belgium.

 What advice to expats in Brussels have about housing?